karakun/karakun.github.io/_posts/2019-07-25-introducing-rico.md

 Creating the UI from a server side API reduces the effort for dev teams as they do not need to care about UI technology.

 To provide maximum flexibility, it is of course also still possible to implement interfaces provided over HTTP (SOAP, REST, GraphQL, ...) as it is the case for the frameworks build upon.

-**TODO:** clarify if Rico provides something in addition....
+Rico provides a fluent client API for HTTP(S) that automatically respects the threading rules of the given UI toolkit.
+Next to this, Rico has functionality to provide maximum convenience when handling utf-8 text, (large) binaries and serializable data.
+Thanks to the plugin functionality of the HTTP client, _security features_ or the _Client Scope_ are injected automatically in each request.

 In order to use these components for UIs efficiently, even when combined, [Rico](/rico) provides a __Client Scope__ module on the one hand and an __Event Bus__ module on the other hand.

 __Client Scope__ is for example handy in cases when a browser UI is implemented (Angular or WebComponents/Polymer) and you need to handle several browser tabs being used in one session.

-__Event Bus__ is used to communicate between sessions.
+__Event Bus__ is used to communicate between sessions (even beyond server boundaries).
 With this module data from one client session can be published to another session, e.g. to implement a collaboration use case or a chat client.